shikhar-srivastava/NeuralNetworks-ML-Repository/README.md

 # MLNeuralNetworksRepository
-Beginning a public repository for all the requisities for implementing baseline Neural Network &amp; other ML Implementations
+Beginning a public repository for various Machine Learning Implementations, focusing on Neural Networks & eventually moving towards Deep Nets, Autoencoders & Convolutional Nets.

 Henceforth, all meandering ML Implementations will be pushed to this Repository.